electric-sql/electric/docs/api/ddlx.md

 If you add a `CHECK` clause, then when the permission is used the `check_expression` will be evaluated against any existing row and any data being written.
 If it evaluates as false then the operation will fail.

-The `check_expression` also has the value `auth.user_id` in scope which will hold the user id of the current authenticated user.
+The `check_expression` also has the value `AUTH.user_id` in scope which will hold the user id of the current authenticated user.
 This can be used to validate that a column contains the current user id, which is very useful for having a reliable reference to the user who inserted a row.

 :::note
 If you have added additional claims to the authentication JWT then they can also be referenced in the `check_expression`.
 By convention, they should be added as a `data` claim, which is available at `auth.data`.